-Scripps physicians use the most advanced treatments, including surgery and biologic therapy, to eliminate cancer while maintaining quality of life.
+Scripps MD Anderson Cancer Center physicians use the most advanced treatments, including surgery and biologic therapy, to eliminate cancer while maintaining quality of life.
 In addition, our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Ewing sarcoma is an extremely rare form of bone or soft tissue cancer that makes up 1 percent of pediatric cancers.
 Only 225 children and teens are diagnosed with Ewing sarcoma each year in the U.S., according to the American Cancer Society.
 It is even more rarely diagnosed in adults.